 - Loss of Interest: No longer participating in previously enjoyable activities or hobbies due to substance use.

 - Self-Harm: Continuing to use substances despite this causing or worsening underlying mental health or medical conditions.

-- Development of a Tolerance: Having to use a substance in higher doses or more often in order to achieve a desired effect.
+- Development of Tolerance: Having to use a substance in higher doses or more often in order to achieve the desired effect.